-Key Audit Matters
+Key Audit Matter

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the separate and the consolidated financial statements of the current period.
+Key audit matter is a matter that, in our professional judgment, was of most significance in our audit of the separate and the consolidated financial statements of the current period.
 This matter was addressed in the context of our audit of the separate and the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.